lukdwo/OpenWRT-collectd-MQTT-HA/README.md

 # OpenWRT-collectd-MQTT-HA
- ZTE MF823 SMS and stats/telemery to MQTT
+OpenWRT Collectd to MQTT with Homeassistant Template

 # OpenWRT
 Reguirements: